egenomics/scQCEA/index.md

 |:--:|
 | *Figure 8.
 Summary of gene sets in the repository of reference dataset for cell-type enrichment analysis.* |

-scQCEA provides `CellTypeEnrichment()` functions, for cell-type enrichment analysis at the single-cell level and visulaizatin of outputs:
+scQCEA provides `CellTypeEnrichment()` functions, for cell-type enrichment analysis at the single-cell level and visulaizatin of outputs (you can find the code in `RUN_ME.R` file):

 ```{r,eval=FALSE}